plone/documentation/docs/conceptual-guides/testing.md

 Acceptance test
 :   Drives the whole system as a user would, through a browser.
-    In Plone this means Robot Framework or a Zope testbrowser for Classic UI, and Cypress for Volto.
+    In Plone this means Robot Framework or a Zope testbrowser for Classic UI.
+    The Volto frontend has its own browser-based end-to-end testing tools, covered in the Volto documentation.

 The line that matters most in practice is between integration and functional.
 It is a question of isolation, and isolation is where the cost is.